Catabolism

 Key hormones regulate catabolic processes.
 For instance, cortisol, known as the "stress hormone," stimulates the breakdown of proteins and fats, especially during starvation or prolonged stress, to provide glucose for the brain and energy for the body.
 Glucagon, secreted by the pancreas, raises blood sugar levels by stimulating the breakdown of glycogen in the liver (glycogenolysis) and the production of glucose from amino acids and glycerol (gluconeogenesis).
 Adrenaline can also stimulate catabolic processes in response to short-term stress or physical exertion, providing a rapid influx of energy.

-For athletes, the balance between catabolism and anabolism is critically important for achieving optimal results and recovery.
-While moderate catabolism is necessary for energy production during workouts, excessive and uncontrolled breakdown of tissues, especially muscle proteins, is highly undesirable.
+For athletes, the balance between catabolism and anabolism is critically important for achieving maximum results and recovery.
+While moderate catabolism is necessary for energy production during training, excessive and uncontrolled breakdown of tissues, especially muscle proteins, is highly undesirable.
 Intense and prolonged training, particularly without adequate nutritional intake, can shift the balance towards catabolism, leading to muscle breakdown, delayed recovery, and reduced performance.
 Studies show that after strenuous workouts, increased breakdown of muscle proteins for energy can occur if sufficient carbohydrates and fats are not available.

 To minimize muscle catabolism, athletes must implement an adequate nutritional strategy.
 This includes ensuring sufficient protein intake – often in the range of 1.6 to 2.2 grams per kilogram of body weight (g/kg BW) for athletes, to maintain and repair muscle tissues.
-Adequate carbohydrate intake (usually 4-7 g/kg BW, depending on training intensity) is equally important, as they are the preferred energy source and spare protein breakdown.
+Adequate carbohydrate intake (typically 4-7 g/kg BW, depending on training intensity) is equally important, as they are the preferred energy source and spare protein breakdown.
 Nutrient intake before, during, and after training, as well as sufficient caloric intake, are key to maintaining a positive energy balance and minimizing catabolic processes, supporting muscle growth and recovery.

-For athletes, it is optimal to maintain a daily intake of over 1.6 grams of protein per kilogram of body weight and adequate caloric intake to minimize muscle catabolism. — Petar Mitkov
+For athletes, it is advisable to maintain a daily intake of over 1.6 grams of protein per kilogram of body weight and adequate caloric intake to minimize muscle catabolism. β€” Petar Mitkov

-🔬 Expert note from Sport Zona
+Expert Note from Sport Zona

 From my experience with Bulgarian athletes, we often underestimate how easily catabolism can occur with insufficient food intake alongside heavy training.
 I've seen many good athletes "burn out" or fail to progress because they don't adequately cover their energy needs.
 Recovery and growth are directly linked to counteracting this process after intense efforts.